Athens is a city of learning, arts, and culture, with a long and enriched history since its inception.

 The bikeway may still see the canal basin's ruins (between miles 5 and 10).

 On your route to Nelsonville, you'll pass through Ohio University and its sprawling campus before descending into the tranquil Hocking River forests that provide a scenic backdrop.

-The famous Ohio University hosts the Spring Literacy Festival, a three-day festival where authors from all walks of life are invited.
+The famous Ohio University hosts the Spring Literary Festival, a three-day festival where authors from all walks of life are invited.